Assistance for Singapore PR/Citizenship

 • ICA requires Professional Memberships, Clubs, Associations, Religion Groups and Other Organisations

-• Noticed that why didn’t they ask for it in the checklist?
+• Noticed that they didn’t ask for it in the checklist?
 There you go!

 Highest Approvals